TongyJia/MADN/README.md

    　 torchvision
    　 skimage
    　 tqdm
-### How to train you model
-You can train you model by run the main.py

 ### Use a pre-trained network for image dehazing:
-You can test on the trained model dehaze_80.pth is the pre-trained meta network model_82.pth is the pre-trained dehazing network
+You can test on the trained model dehaze_80.pth is the pre-trained meta network model.pth is the pre-trained dehazing network